mit-rss/visual_servoing/README.md

 ### Controller Analysis
 When you write the parking controller (module 4), you will publish provided error messages.
 Use **rqt plot** to generate some plots.
 Try running the following experiments:
-- Put a cone directly in front of the car, ~3-5 meters away.
+- Put a cone directly in front of the car (~3-5 meters away).
 Your car should drive straight forward and stop in front of the cone.
-Show us plots of x-error and total-error over time, and be prepared to discuss.
+Show us plots of x-error and total-error (x and y error) over time, and be prepared to discuss.
 - Run the car on one of our tracks, and check out the plots for any interesting error signals.
 Compare plots at different speeds, and see how error signals change with speed.

 ## Setup